cmu-csd-phd/csd-blog/website/content/2024/mariposa.md

 # Takeaways

-Thank you for bearing with me with the long stroy.
-Now let me also place some TLDRs in case someone has skipped ahead or wants a quick recap.
+I will conclude with some TLDRs in case someone has skipped ahead or wants a quick recap.

-* SMT solvers are immensely useful for program verification, but it introduces the problem of instability, where trivial changes to the input query may incur spurious verification failures.
+* The SMT solvers is immensely useful for program verification, but it introduces the problem of instability, where trivial changes to the input query may incur spurious verification failures.